ashmrtn/commentmimic/README.md

 CommentMimic just run `commentmimic ./...`.

 ### Flags
-CommentMimic optionally enforces comments on all exported interfaces and functions depending flags passed to it.
+CommentMimic optionally enforces comments on all exported interfaces, functions, and structs depending flags passed to it.

 `--comment-exported` requires comments on all functions that have exported interfaces or exported receivers (i.e. the struct the function belongs to is